MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/12/devtools-108.md

 <!-- Subtitle: This update fixes a bug related to opening DevTools from the Command Palette in Microsoft Edge. -->

 The Microsoft Edge Command Palette is an experimental feature that allows users to perform common tasks in Microsoft Edge.
-In previous versions of Microsoft Edge, DevTools-related commands for opening subpanel tabs within a tool didn't navigate to the correct tool.
-This update fixes this bug, improving the usability of commands such as **Sources: Show Snippets**:
+In previous versions of Microsoft Edge, DevTools-related commands for opening specific parts of a tool didn't navigate correctly, such as the **Styles** tab in the **Elements** tool or the **Snippets** tab in the **Sources** tool.
+In Microsoft Edge 108, this issue is fixed, improving the usability of commands such as **Sources: Show Snippets**:

 ![Command Palette](./devtools-108-images/command-palette.png)